25 Oldest Cities in Europe

 Come face to face with history by visiting the exemplary Archaeological Museum or by exploring the ruins of Cadmea, the city's ancient citadel.

-Located on the western side of the island of Crete, Chania was settled in 1700 to 1500 BC as Kydonia, and touts a history that encompasses the Byzantine and Ottoman empires.
+Located on the western side of the island of Crete, Chania was settled around the second millennium B.C. as Kydonia, and touts a history that encompasses the Byzantine and Ottoman empires.

 Chania Today